Deni Avdija: Personal life

-His father Zufer Avdija, who is of Gorani origin, was born in Priština, PR Serbia, FPR Yugoslavia.
+His father Zufer Avdija, who is of Gorani origin, was born in Pristina, FPR Yugoslavia.
 A professional basketball player in Yugoslavia and Israel, Zufer spent 11 years of his playing career with Crvena zvezda and was the team's captain in the 1980s, before moving to the Israeli Premier League in the 1990s and playing 8 seasons for Israeli clubs Ramat HaSharon, Rishon LeZion, Hapoel Tel Aviv, and Elitzur Bat Yam.
 He also represented the Yugoslavian national team internationally, with whom he won the bronze medal at the 1982 FIBA World Championship.
 Avdija's mother, Sharon Artzi, an Israeli Jew from kibbutz Beit Zera, is a former track and field athlete and basketball player.
 Avdija is Jewish, and sat out his first preseason game with the Trail Blazers in 2024 to observe the Jewish holiday of Yom Kippur.

+He has said he learned to speak English by playing video games, as well as by watching Nickelodeon sitcoms.

 Avdija holds dual citizenship of Israel and Serbia, the latter because his father is a citizen.
 When he turned 18 years old, he received a deferment from mandatory service in the Israel Defense Forces (IDF) due to his basketball career.

-On 1 April 2020, while the basketball season was suspended as a result of the COVID-19 pandemic, Avdija was drafted into the IDF for a short service.
-After a series of Palestinian attacks in Israel in early 2022, Avdija wrote the Jewish phrase "Am Yisrael Chai" in Hebrew on his shoes.
+On 1 April 2020, while the basketball season was suspended due to the COVID-19 pandemic, Avdija was drafted into the IDF in a non-combat role called "Exceptional Athlete" status.
+"I am happy and proud to join the IDF just like every other citizen of my age,” said Avdija.
+“I will do whatever is asked of me just like I do on the basketball court."
+After a series of Palestinian attacks in Israel in early 2022, Avdija wrote the phrase "Am Yisrael Chai" in Hebrew on his shoes.

-He has said he learned to speak English by playing video games, as well as by watching Nickelodeon sitcoms.
+In November 2025, Avdija launched Turbo, a protein ice cream brand whose name is a nod to Avdija's own nickname.
+Amidst a wider scrutiny of Israeli public figures stemming from the Gaza war, in January 2026, Avdija said he was frustrated by the politicisation of his career and expressed a desire to be recognised as a basketball player rather than for his political stances.
+Following his All-Star selection, Israeli Prime Minister Benjamin Netanyahu publicly congratulated him; this drew further scrutiny of Avdija's past military service.